The Lasting Fruit of Daily Influence

 Rest Deeper.
 Live Fuller.
 Lead Better.

-If you are a busy leader and you struggle to cultivate healthy rhythms of work and rest, you’ve come to the right place.
+If you desire to cultivate healthy rhythms of work and rest, welcome to the community.

-We invite you to step into the stream of a few life-giving patterns so that you can begin to enjoy more peace, more creative energy and increase true productivity.
+We invite you to step into the stream of the life-giving patterns of Jesus so that you can begin to enjoy more peace, more creative energy and increase true productivity.

 Gem Fadling is a Certified Spiritual Director who shares and teaches authentically from her own life and relationship with God.
 She loves to help open the windows of women’s lives to let in a fresh breeze, encouraging them to find their voice, get in touch with their longings, and take that next step.